Sia (god)

-Sia or Saa, an ancient Egyptian god, was the deification of perception in the Heliopolitan Ennead cosmogony and is probably equivalent to the intellectual energies of the heart of Ptah in the Memphite cosmogeny.
+Sia or Saa, an ancient Egyptian god, was the deification of perception in the Heliopolitan Ennead cosmogony and is probably equivalent to the "intellectual energies of the heart of Ptah in the Memphite theology."
 He also had a connection with writing and was often shown in anthropomorphic form holding a papyrus scroll.
 This papyrus was thought to embody intellectual achievements.

-It was said that Atum created the two gods Sia and Hu from his blood spilled while cutting his own penis, a possible reference to circumcision.
+The god personifies the perceptive mind.
+In ancient Egyptian mythology, Sia was believed to have been created from blood that dripped from the phallus of Ra.
+In the Old Kingdom, Sia was often depicted on the right side of Ra, holding his sacred papyrus.

-Sia appeared standing on the solar barque during its journey through the night in New Kingdom underworld texts and tomb decorations, together with Hu, the "creative utterance," and Heka, the god of magic.
+In the New Kingdom, Sia is depicted in the solar barque in the underworld texts and tomb decorations, together with Hu, the "creative utterance," and Heka, the god of magic.
 These gods were seen as special powers helping the creator, and although Heka had his own cult Sia did not.

 Hieroglyph: Sia

 The Sia (hieroglyph) was also used to represent "to perceive", "to know" or "to be cognizant".